thinkshout/thinkshout/blog/_posts/2012-01-19-sign-up-for-entities-and-fields.md

 - modules
 - Drupal Planet
 - Drupal Give

+short: Historically, the Signup module has been the go-to solution for managing event registrations (i.e., sign-ups) in Drupal.
+This venerable module has nearly 8000 reported installs, 14 contributors, and a vibrant ecosystem of additional contrib modules (such as Signup Integration for Ubercart).
+Signup is also a key component of the Conference Organizing Distribution.
+author: lev
 ---
 ## The challenge
 <img src="http://thinkshout.com/sites/default/files/images/inline/ticket-icon.png" style="float: left; margin: 0 10px 10px 0;" />